Global Megatrends Conference 2018

 The two pillars of Demographics and Multipolar World are placing an extraordinary burden on existing resources, with a potentially catastrophic impact on our environment.
 The situation requires investment in sustainable generation of resources in combination with investments in technology to improve efficiency in the use of existing resources.

-Our ever-changing environment forces us to by finding new solutions to tackle new problems such as climate change and other emerging risks resulting from today's hyperconnected world.
+Our ever-changing environment forces us to find new solutions to tackle new problems such as climate change and other emerging risks resulting from today's hyperconnected world.